-URSA 2018 will be held on the afternoon of Thursday, April 5, 2018, from 12:00 pm to 5:30 pm.
+URSA 2018 will be held on the afternoon of Thursday, April 4, 2019, from 12:00 pm to 5:30 pm.
 All URSA events will take place in Goodwin Hall.
 The poster display will be held in Goodwin's Global Hall (i.e., the main atrium).
-Oral presentation sessions will be held in Goodwin 312, Goodwin 317, and Goodwin 321; check the URSA program to find out where your session has been scheduled.
+The locations for the oral presentation sessions will be announced at a later date.
+You'll be able to check the URSA program to find out where your session has been scheduled.

 All presentation sessions will be moderated by a faculty member who will introduce student presenters, assist with technology, and ensure that presenters don't exceed their allotted time (12 minutes).
 Audience members will have the opportunity to ask students questions about their presentations.
 Faculty volunteers will also evaluate each presentation; this feedback will be provided to faculty sponsors, who will in turn share it with their students.

 Like the presentation sessions, the poster session is open to the entire University community, including students, staff, and faculty.
 Students displaying posters should be ready to talk about their projects with visitors and answer questions about their research.
-Faculty who come to the poster session will be asked to evaluate the posters they see; and, as with the oral presentations, this feedback will be provided to faculty sponsors, who will in turn share it with their students.

 Students doing oral presentations will be notified by email of the time and location of the session to which they have been assigned.
 Presenters should plan to arrive at least 5 minutes prior to the start of their session.

-Students displaying posters will need to check in and set up their posters in the Goodwin Hall atrium between 11:15 and 11:45 am, as the poster session will begin at 12 noon sharp.
-Poster students will also be responsible for "manning" their poster for at least part of the afternoon and should be prepared to explain their project and answer questions about it.
+Students displaying posters will need to check in and set up their posters in the Goodwin Hall atrium between 11:45 am and 12:15 pm, as the poster session will begin at 12:30 pm sharp.
+Poster students will also be responsible for "manning" their poster for most of the afternoon and should be prepared to explain their project and answer questions about it.

 As long as you want!
 We encourage presenters to visit the poster session and hope students displaying posters will also attend one of the presentation sessions.
 Refreshments will be available.